airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

-_Applies to the following connector types: source, destination_ _Applies to the following connector languages: java, low-code, python, manifest-only_ _Applies to connector with any support level_
-_Applies to connector with any internal support level_ _Applies to connector with any Airbyte usage level_
+_Applies to the following connector types: source, destination_ _Applies to the following connector languages: java, low-code, python, manifest-only_ _Applies to connector with certified, community, archived support level_ _Applies to connector with any internal support level_ _Applies to connector with any Airbyte usage level_